rdowinton/doc.scrapinghub.com/portia.rst

 Variants
 --------

-Variants are useful if there are multiple variations of each item you're scraping.
-By default, annotations use the ``Base`` variant which refers to the base item.
-If all annotations are assigned to the base item, only a single item will be generated upon extraction.
-This is the most common scenario, but consider the following:
+It’s common for there to be a single item with a number of variations e.g. different sizes such as small, medium and large.
+It’s likely that each variation will have its own annotation for one or more fields and you want to keep each variation’s value.
+In situations like this you can use variants to make sure each value is stored.
+Each annotation you define has a variant selected, the default being ``Base`` referring to the base item.
+To assign an annotation to a variant, you simply select the variant you want the annotation to use in its options or under the ``Annotations`` section in the template settings.

+Consider the following scenario where variants would be useful:

 You are wanting to scrape an e-commerce website that sells beds, and some beds come in multiple sizes e.g. ``Single``, ``Double``, ``Queen``, ``King``.
 The product page for each bed has a table of prices for each size, like so: